-Mole fractions of N2O are analyzed by using the data submitted to the WDCGG from fixed stations and some ships.
+Mole fractions of N2O are analysed by using the data submitted to the WDCGG from fixed stations and some ships.
 The observational sites that supplied data used for this analysis are shown on the map at the beginning of this chapter.
 The monthly mean mole fractions of N2O used in the global analysis are shown in Plate 5.1, with the various mole fraction levels illustrated in different colours.
 The data submitted to the WDCGG show that N2O mole fractions have increased at almost all stations.
-Figure 5.1 shows global monthly mean mole fraction from 1980 to 2009 The global mean mole and its long-term trend. fraction reached a new high of 322.5 ppb in 2009, an increase of 0.6 ppb over the previous.
-The mean growth rate of the global mean mole fraction during the period 1999-2009 was 0.77 ppb/year.
-Atmospheric growth rate experiences substantial variability (from 0.6 to 1.0 ppb/year).
-There is an inter-hemispheric gradient in the mole fraction of N2O (Figure 5.2).
+Latitudinally averaged atmospheric N2O mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations from 1980 to 2010 in Plate 5.2.
+Figure 5.1 shows global monthly mean N2O mole fraction from 1980 to 2010 and its long-term trend.
+The global mean mole fraction reached a new high of 323.2 ppb in 2010, an increase of 0.8 ppb over the previous year.
+The mean growth rate of the global mean mole fraction during the period 2000 to 2010 was 0.75 ppb/year.
+Atmospheric growth rate showed substantial variability (from 0.6 to 1.0 ppb/year) from the beginning of observations.
+There was an inter-hemispheric gradient in the mole fraction of N2O, of 1.1ppb averaged over the years 1980 to (Figure 5.2 upper panel) indicating that 2010 majority of the N2O sources is situated in the Northern Hemisphere (mostly agriculture).

-Fig. 5.2 Monthly mean mole fractions of N_2O from 1980 to 2009 (top) and annual growth rates (bottom), averaged over the Northern and Southern Hemispheres.
+Fig. 5.2 Monthly mean mole fractions of N_2O from 1980 to 2010 (top) and annual growth rates (bottom), averaged over the Northern and Southern Hemispheres.